dsanchor/demo-cicd/README.md

 The execution of the pipeline will be performed and affect 3 different environments (Openshift projects), which names are parameterized per project (as many other project specific parameters, but I will talk about this later).

-Main stages and actions perform during this CD process are:
+Main stages and actions performed during this CD process are:

 - On DEV environment
    - Initialization and build